kirstyn/rabv_snakemake/README.md

 # rabv_snakemake

 Resources to aid in sequencing rabies virus in a clinical or field setting using nanopore technology.
-The bioinformatic pipeline was developed using [snakemake](https://snakemake.readthedocs.io/en/stable/).
+The bioinformatic pipeline was forked from [artic-noro](https://github.com/aineniamh/artic-noro) and modified.

 ## Norovirus pipeline details (to be modified as rabies pipeline develops)